actionml/harness/README.md

 # [Java SDK](java-sdk.md)

 The Java SDK is currently source and build instructions.
-You must include the source and required Java artifacts a shown in the examples then build them into your Java application.
+You must include the source and required Java artifacts as shown in the examples then build them into your Java application.

 # [Python CLI and SDK](commands.md)

-The CLI will be implemented using the new Python SDK supporting the SSL and authentication methods where needed.
+The CLI is implemented using the new Python SDK supporting the SSL and authentication methods where needed.

-# Access Control Lists
+# Authorization

 ACLs are set through the Harness CLI so new signatures can be generated and permission granted to endpoints being added at runtime.
-Each signature may be granted access to all or a small subset of endpoints.
-This is useful for administration where the CLI needs to have access to all endpoints and for external clients who may only have access to a certain engine-id with the associated `events` and `queries` endpoints.
+Each signature may be granted access to all or a small subset of REST Routes.
+This is useful for administration where the CLI needs to have access to all routes and for external clients who may only have access to a certain engine-id with the associated `events` and `queries` routes.
 See the [Commands](commands.md) for details.

 # [Config](harness_config.md)

 Out of the box Harness runs on localhost and does not mirror events.
-To change this an other global behavior (not engine specific) read the [Config Page](harness_config.md)
+To change this and other global behavior (not engine specific) read the [Config Page](harness_config.md)